WARPD: World model Assisted Reactive Policy Diffusion

-We focus on demonstrating results in state-based low-dimensional observation spaces.
+We focus on demonstrating results in state-based observation spaces.
 Our generated policies are Multi-Layer Perceptrons (MLP) with 2 hidden layers with 256 neurons each.
-In the VAE, the encoder is a sequential network that flattens the trajectory and compresses it to a low-dimensional latent space, and the decoder is a conditional hypernetwork\citep{ehret2020recurrenthypercl}.
+In the VAE, the encoder is a sequential network that flattens the trajectory and compresses it to a low-dimensional latent space, and the decoder is a conditional hypernetwork \citep{ehret2020recurrenthypercl}.
 The details of the VAE implementation are provided in \cref{app:vae_enc_det} and \cref{app:vae_dec_size}.
+For the world model, since we use low-dimensional observation spaces, we use a simple MLP with 2 hidden layers with 1024 neurons each to map the history of observations and actions to the next observation.
+For stability, we use $\mathcal{L}_{RO}$ only after 10 epochs of training.
+This warm-starts the world model before we use it to optimize the policy generator.
 For all experiments, the latent space is $\mathbb{R}^{256}$ and the learning rate is $10^{-4}$ with the Adam optimizer.
 For the diffusion model, we use the DDPM Scheduler for denoising.
-Inspired by \cite{chi2024diffusionpolicy}, we conducted an ablation between two diffusion architectures: a ConditionalUnet1D network and a Transformer architecture.
-Based on the results are shown in \cref{subsubsec:diffusion_model_arch}, We chose the ConditionalUnet1D model for all experiments in the paper.
+Based on the results are shown in \cref{app:diffusion_model_arch} (inspired by \cite{chi2024diffusionpolicy}), we chose the ConditionalUnet1D model for all experiments in the paper.
 Just as \cite{chi2024diffusionpolicy}, we condition the diffusion model with FiLM layers, and also use the Exponential Moving Average \citep{he2020momentum} of parameter weights (commonly used in DDPM) for stability.
-All results presented in this work are obtained from running experiments over three seeds, and the compute resources are described in \cref{app:com_res}
+All results presented are obtained over three seeds, and the compute resources are described in \cref{app:com_res}